Frequently Asked Questions (FAQ)

 If I have a score, how does Frog Peak handle its distribution and reproduction?

-In one of two ways.
-You can send us multiple copies, that you make yourself in exactly the way you want, and we will distribute those (until we run out, and ask you for more).
-Or, preferably, you make one clean master copy (we don't do paste up, editing, parts extraction, etc.) and we keep that on file as a copy master.
+In several different ways.
+You can send us multiple copies that you make yourself in exactly the way you want, and we will distribute those (until we run out, and ask you for more).
+Or, preferably, you make one clean copy (we don't do paste up, editing, parts extraction, etc.) and send it to us in digital or physical form; we keep that on file as a copy master.
 That's better for us.
 We never run out, we don't have to store multiple copies, and we are set up to print things on-demand pretty easily.
-In the latter case, you get a smaller royalty on each item (see below), and we put a Frog Peak cover on your score.
+We put a Frog Peak cover on your score, and format parts and title pages so they look nice.

 What are Frog Peak's design ideas?

-Over the years we've learned a lot about clean, cheap, simple (to us, elegant) design, and that's been a motivating factor in what we do.
-We're interested in clarity and simplicity, consistency, and in doing things in a sustainable fashion.
-There are a number of very good designers associated with Frog Peak, whose ideas we draw on frequently, and who are involved in various ways in various productions.
+Over the years we've learned a lot about clean, cheap, simple (to us, elegant) design, and that motivates how we do things.
+We're interested in clarity and simplicity, consistency, and in doing things sustainably.
+There are a number of very good designers who have been associated with Frog Peak, and whose ideas we draw on frequently, and who have been involved in various ways in various productions.

 What's the royalty arrangement?